MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 Voice profile data can be used in any meeting with an Intelligent Speaker.
 See [Teams meetings policies](../meetings-policies-recording-and-transcription.md#transcription) and the [PowerShell meeting cmdlets](/powershell/module/skype/set-csteamsmeetingpolicy) for information on the meeting settings.

 > [!NOTE]
-> If your voice profile is not available under the *Recognition* tab in Settings and you are not being attributed in transcriptions, re-enroll your Voice Profile.
+> If your voice profile isn't available under the *Recognition* tab in Settings and you aren't being attributed in transcriptions, re-enroll your Voice Profile.

 The voice profile data of the user is created when the policy is set to distinguish or a non-meeting invitee walks in during the meeting.
 The voice profile data is dismissed at the end of the meeting.